-Most of the CH_4 emissions from enteric fermentation are generated by cattle, but emissions generated by horses, pigs, sheep, goats, fur animals and reindeer are also reported.
+Most of the CH4 emissions from enteric fermentation are generated by cattle, but emissions generated by horses, pigs, sheep, goats, fur animals and reindeer are also reported.
 Most of the N2O emissions from the agriculture sector are direct and indirect N2O emissions from agricultural soils.

 Emissions in the Agriculture sector have decreased by about 14 per cent over the period 1990 to 2015 (Figure 3.16).
 The reduced use of nitrogen fertilisers and improved manure management resulting from measures taken by farmers as part of an agri-environmental programme aiming to minimise nutrient loading to water courses have decreased emissions in the agriculture sector.
 The amount of mineral fertilisers used has decreased by 37 per cent from 1990 to 2015, which is the most important factor in emission reduction.
-The decrease in N2O emissions from agriculture have resulted in an increase in farm size and a decrease in the numbers of domestic livestock.
+The decrease in N2O emissions from agricultural soils was 10 per cent in 2015 compared with the 1990 level.
+Structural changes in agriculture have resulted in an increase in farm size and a decrease in the numbers of domestic livestock.
 The decrease in the number of livestock is visible in the lower CH4 emissions from enteric fermentation (Figure 3.16).
 The emissions have not decreased in proportion to the drop in the number of livestock, however, because milk and meat output and the emissions per animal have increased.